Irma Hotel

 DESCRIPTION

-On the outside of first floor that is on 12th street, there is a fine, wide covered porch that provides ample room to sit and watch the people go by.
+On the outside of the first floor on 12th street, there is a fine, wide, covered porch that provides amble room to sit and watch the people go by.
 The side entrance brings the guest into the dining room.
 The front entrance leads to the hotel bed and breakfast.
 The left side entrance leads into the old dining room, that is used for a variety of things.
 There are long mirrors on the walls.

-The staircase that is in the lobby area goes up to rooms that are in the original part of the hotel.
-When The Irma Hotel opened, there were forty rooms, that weren’t up to the 21st century standards.
-The bathrooms were down the hall, etc. What people during that time thought were luxuries, today are considered necessities, like a private bath.
+The staircase in the lobby area goes up to rooms that are in the original part of the hotel.
+When The Irma Hotel opened, there were forty rooms, which weren’t up to 21st century standards.
+The bathrooms were down the hall, etc. What people of the time thought were luxuries, today are considered necessities, like a private bath.

-The 1929-30 annex is a two story cream-colored addition that was built on the next lot next to the dining room area on Sheridan Ave.
+The 1929-30 annex is a two story cream-colored addition that was built on the lot next to the dining room area on Sheridan Avenue.
 It has fourteen rooms on each floor.
 Each floor is connected to the northwest side of the original structure by hallways.

 Community events, like the Mother’s Day horse auction have been held in the street in front of The Irma Hotel.
 Buffalo Bill would enjoy that as well.